iamkdraj/iamkdraj.github.io/content/.trash/Romanticism.md

+---
+title: **Key Figures and Writings of the Romantic Movement**
+tags:
+  - movement-study
+  - period-study
+  - questions
+---

     *   **The Exotic:** The supreme example is **Coleridge's *Kubla Khan***, a poem supposedly inspired by an opium-induced dream.

 5.  **Rejection of "Poetic Diction" and Idealization of the Common Man:**